Combinatorics of nondeterministic walks: Dyck N-walks

 \section{Dyck N-walks}

-One of the most fundamental families of classical lattice paths are Dyck paths, which are excursions associated to the step set $\{-1,1\}$.
+One of the most fundamental families of classical lattice paths is that of Dyck paths, introduced in Section~\ref{sec:introsymbmethod}, which are excursions associated with the step set $\{-1,1\}$.
 They are enumerated by the ubiquitous Catalan numbers, which also enumerate many other combinatorial objects.
 In this section we study their corresponding N-walks.
-A \emph{Dyck N-walks} is an N-walk associated with the N-step set
+A \emph{Dyck N-walk} is an N-walk associated with the N-step set

 Additionally, every step is associated with a weight $p_{-1}, p_{1}$, and $p_{-1,1}$, respectively.
 In the following we will talk of Dyck N-meanders, Dyck N-bridges, and Dyck N-excursions if the walks use the above N-step $S_D$ and are N-meanders, N-bridges, or N-excursions, respectively.